acdlite/flummox/docs/api/FluxMixin.md

 Use `key` to ensure stores stay in sync
 ---------------------------------------

-State getters are bound the the component instance, so you can reference props the normal way as `this.props`.
+State getters are bound to the component instance, so you can reference props the normal way as `this.props`.
 When a prop change is detected (by doing a shallow comparison of props in `componentDidUpdate()`), the state from the stores is updated.

 The same cannot be said for `this.state` — there's no reliable way to sync store state in response to component state changes without causing an infinite update cycle (at least that I know of).